simonw/til/graphql/graphql-with-curl.md

 # Using curl to run GraphQL queries from the command line

 I wanted to run a query against the GitHub GraphQL API using `curl` on the command line, while keeping the query itself as readable as possible.
-Here's the recipe I came up with, with TOKEN replaced by my GitHub API personal access token:
+Here's the recipe I came up with (tested in both `bash` and `zsh`), with TOKEN replaced by my GitHub API personal access token:
 ```
 curl -s https://api.github.com/graphql -X POST \
 -H "Authorization: Bearer TOKEN" \